zzak/glorify/README.md

 Sinatra::Glorify comes with a tilt template for rendering markdown.

-This allows you to override the default markdown renderer and use `redcarpet` with `rouge` to highlight any code blocks within your view.
+This allows you to override the default markdown renderer and use `rdoc-rouge` to highlight any code blocks within your view.

 In order to do this, you will need to prefer the template class.